pepicrft/ppineraes-old/posts/2021-01-18-standard-automation.md

 ---
 layout: post
-title: "The beauty of a standard command line interface"
+title: 'The beauty of a standard command line interface'
-categories: ["reaxt-native", "open-source", "mobile"]
+categories: ['reaxt-native', 'open-source', 'mobile']
 ---

 There's something beautiful in entering a directory that contains a project and knowing how to interact with it.